Online firms face EU fine if extremist posts stay up over an hour

 The industry has also been working since December 2015 in a voluntary partnership to stop the misuse of the internet by international extremist groups, later creating a “database of hashes” to better detect extremist content.

+When content is taken down from one platform, it often crops up on another - straining authorities’ ability to police the web.

+Smaller platforms, industry insiders warn, may not have the same resources to speedily comply with tougher EU rules.

 The Commission will retain a voluntary code of conduct on hate speech with Facebook, Microsoft, Twitter and YouTube in 2016.
-Other companies have since announced plans to join it.
+Other companies have since announced plans to join.

+Separately, EU lawmakers voted on Wednesday to force Google and other technology firms to share more revenues with European media, publishers and other content creators in a shake-up of copyright rules.

-Reporting by Philip Blenkinsop, Daphne Psaledakis and Alissa de Carbonnel; Editing by Matthew Mpoke Bigg
+Reporting by Philip Blenkinsop, Daphne Psaledakis and Alissa de Carbonnel; Editing by Matthew Mpoke Bigg and David Evans